Robin Le Normand: Real Sociedad

 After the departure of Héctor Moreno, Le Normand became an integral part of the starting XI.
 He scored his first La Liga goal on 30 November 2019, opening the scoring in a 4–1 home win against Eibar.
 He was rewarded with a contract extension until 2024 on 4 June 2020.

-On 19 December 2019, Le Normand scored in an 8–0 win at Tercera División club Becerril in the first round of the Copa del Rey; he also played in the 1–0 win over Basque derby rivals Athletic Bilbao in the COVID-delayed final on 3 April 2021.
-He was chosen as La Liga Player of the Month for October 2021.
+On 19 December, he scored in an 8–0 win at Tercera División club Becerril in the first round of the Copa del Rey; he also played in the 1–0 win over Basque derby rivals Athletic Bilbao in the COVID-delayed final on 3 April 2021.